tweag/monad-bayes/docs/source/usage.md

 Naive enumeration, as in `enumerate example` is enormously and needlessly inefficient, because it will create a $2^{100}$ size list of possible values.
 What we'd like to do is to throw away values of `x` that are `False` at each condition statement, rather than carrying them along forever.

 Suppose we have a function `removeZeros :: Enumerator a -> Enumerator a`, which removes values of the distribution with $0$ mass from `Enumerator`.
-We can then write `enumerate $ sis removeZeros 100 $ model` to run `removeZeros` at each of the 100 `condition` statements, making the algorithm run quickly.
+We can then write `enumerate $ sequentially removeZeros 100 $ model` to run `removeZeros` at each of the 100 `condition` statements, making the algorithm run quickly.

 ### Sequential Monte Carlo